Multidirectional Instability >> Overview

 at the expense of stability.
 Four bones and a network of soft

-tissues (ligaments, tendons, and muscles), work together to
+(ligaments, tendons, and muscles), work together to

 produce shoulder movement.
 They interact to keep the joint in place